hxx344/perp/README_EN.md

 - `--virtual-aster-maker`: Simulate the Aster maker legs without sending real orders; combine with `--virtual-maker-price-source bn` to watch Binance futures level-4 prices instead of Aster depth, and optionally override the Binance contract symbol via `--virtual-maker-symbol` (defaults to the resolved Aster contract ID).
+- `--preserve-initial-position`: Capture the current Lighter position at startup and restore it after each cycle (and during shutdown) whenever it drifts from that baseline, rather than forcing the account to flat exposure.

 ## GRVT–Lighter Hedging Cycle